 the study of silence; language and culture; migrations, ethnicity and identity; rhetoric and religious movements

-Professor Achino-Loeb has been co-chair of the Culture, Power, and Boundaries seminar at Columbia University this academic year.
+Professor Achino-Loeb has served as co-chair of the Culture, Power, and Boundaries seminar at Columbia University.
 University Seminars at Columbia University were founded as a forum for faculty to gather together across disciplines.
-Achino-Loeb is serving as co-chair as the seminar celebrates its 42nd year.